manpaco/cbcenter/README.md

     exit 0

+Edit `user` variable according to your needs.
 Then we must execute that script using cron or systemd services.

 ### Cron